anders-s-olsen/PCMM/README.md

 ## Using the Models

 ### Input Requirements
-The models require input signals formatted as a NumPy array of shape `(observations, dimensions)`.
+Most models require input signals formatted as a NumPy array of shape `(observations, dimensions)`.

 ### Example Workflow
 To fit a **Complex ACG Mixture Model** with `K=3`, `p=10`, `rank=5`: